 Sure.
 The usual rookie pluck.
 No idea what I was getting myself into.
 Eleven years later, I have a notion.
 Re-writes, research, and interviews.
 Not everyone made it, of course.
 Two graphic artists came and went.
 Lost to illness or scheduling conflicts.
 I kept writing, researching, and interviewing.
 Just in case.
 Third time lucky the art came, in deceptively simple but beautiful lines.

 Won’t lie.
 Felt sometimes like chucking it in.
 No doubt Nigel felt the same, though his enthusiasm would drag me along.
-That, and my own bloody-minded stubbornness.
+That, and my bloody-minded stubbornness.
 Get it done.
 Finish it.

 The tricky thing though, chronicling a life.
 Particularly one as full and varied as Nigel’s.
 Erasure is there by design.
 Things inevitably get left out.
 Or favoured at the expense of other things.
 And not everyone will agree with the narrative.
 Biography is, after all, interpretive.
 For those familiar with Nigel’s work this will perhaps seem fitting; for those who are not, after reading, perhaps you’ll find yourself persuaded.
 Naturally, any errors sit with me.

 Comics are a low-rung medium.
 Almost Outsider Art, except for the money.
 Born first from gangsters, kicked along now by Hollywood.
 Always a commercial enterprise.
 But strictly art-adjacent.
 Fodder for other mediums.
 Glorified story-boards.
 Its language is lost to mostly superhero-power fantasies.
 Or sentiment posing as high-brow.
 But the language is there.
-With its own unique slant on time and space.
+With its unique slant on time and space.
 And the dealing of erasure.

 I trust though the irony is not lost: the life of a sound artist expressed by a silent medium, sound articulated by its most clumsy – and ridiculed – tool, the sound effect.
-But you work with what you got.
+But you work with what you have.

 And besides, all this was Nigel’s idea!